Mudface (Redman album)

 Mudface is the eighth studio album by American rapper Redman.
-It was released on November 13, 2015, through Gilla House Records & distributed by Universal Music Group.
+It was released on November 13, 2015, through Gilla House Records.
 The recording sessions took place at Gilla House Studios.
 The album was produced by Boris Milanov, Desmond "Dez" Peterson, Illmind, Jahlil Beats, Labor Department, Marvel, Mike & Keys, Rick Rock, Rockwilder, Sebastian Arman, Theory Hazit, and Redman.
 It features guest appearances from Ready Roc, Runt Dog, Stressmatic, and Josh Gannet.
 The album peaked at number 147 on the Billboard 200 and number 13 on the Top R&B/Hip-Hop Albums in the United States.